ArmonBarakchi/ZipFileCreator/README.md

 }
 ```

-The argument, `aFolder`, will contain the path to the folder we want you to add.
+The argument, `aFolder`, will contain the path to the folder to be added.
-Your job is to add every file within this folder to your Archive.
-In addition, you
+Every file within this folder is added to the Archive.
+In addition, the folder to which
-will need to store which folder each of these files belong to.
-Note: the folder you're asked to store only contains files, and no other sub-folders.
-This can simplify your work.

-To help you complete this task, we provide a handy `ScanFolder` utility class,
-which you can use to iterate through all the files in a folder.
-Here is an example of how it can be used:
+each file is associated with is saved.
+Note: the folder cannot contain subfolders

+Iteration of files in folder is done using this ScanFolder Class
 ```cpp
 ECE141::ScanFolder theScan(aFolder);
 theScan.each([](const fs::directory_entry &anEntry) {